elbeardmorez/vim-loclist-follow/README.md

 ## description
 Use this plugin to enable automatic updating of the selected location list item based on the current cursor position.
 The item selected is determined by the target type which by default selects the nearest item.

-Tested against Syntastic and Ale setups with dozens of unique / split buffer windows opened (and their respective location list windows open (and closed) and populated) with no noticable lag.
+Tested against Syntastic and Ale setups with dozens of unique / split buffer windows opened (and their respective location list windows open (and closed) and populated) with no noticeable lag.
 Please report any issues.

 ## usage
 To enable this plugin's functionality the global `g:loclist_follow` variable **must** be explicitly set either on/off, likely through an rc file entry e.g.: